Custom Connection

 Authentication Type

-The Authentication type (4 from Figure 3,) indicates how to authenticate with the external system.
-In this example, No Authentication is selected because the system doesn’t require any.
+The Authentication type (4 from Figure 2) indicates how to authenticate with the external system.
+If the system doesn’t require any, No Authentication should be selected.

 Depending on the selected authentication type, new configuration options appear.
 For instance, if HTTP Basic was selected, it would be necessary to indicate the corresponding username and password.

-If any headers are required, they must be added in 5 - Figure 3.
+If any headers are required to send on all the actions’ executions defined for this connection, they must be added in 6 - Figure 2.
 In this case, no headers were configured, but if the user were to add a new one (by clicking Add header), the options above would appear.

 In Figure 5, a header with key X-Api-Version and value v2 is configured.
 This means that whenever an action configured for this custom connection is executed, this header is sent.